fanwentao0955/CATCH/README.md

-# This is a demo for CTACH：Category correlations embedded semantic centers hashing for cross-modal retrieval
+# This is a demo for CATCH：Category correlations embedded semantic centers hashing for cross-modal retrieval